The Alien Space of Science: Sampling Coherent but Cognitively Unavailable Research Directions: Example Outputs

 \subsection{Example Atoms}

-Below we show some example atoms along with their constituent conceptual units.
+Below we show example atoms along with representative constituent conceptual units.
 The \textbf{Atom} field contains the canonical description passed to the LLM during reconstruction, the general idea captured by the atom.
-The \textbf{LLM justification} shows the LLM's reasoning when asked to identify what the conceptual units have in common.
+The \textbf{LLM justification} explains what the clustered units have in common, the analysis the LLM does on the conceptual units before naming the atom.